-In the movie, Jerome has idolized Picasso from a very young age and wants to be a famous artist (possibly just so he can meet girls).
+In the movie, Jerome (Max Minghella) has idolized Picasso from a very young age and wants to be a famous artist (possibly just so he can meet girls).
 When he gets to Strathmore College, he very becomes very disappointed with the state of affairs, surrounded by incomprehensible art, crazy students, an even crazier alumni, and teachers who really don't care.
 He becomes increasingly bitter and alienates everyone around him.

 - Agony of the Feet: The movie scene where a barefoot hippie girl steps on a broken beer bottle.

 - Ain't Too Proud to Beg: Jerome literally gets on his hands an knees and begs the curator of an exhibit to allow him to attend just so he can see Audrey.
 The curator complies by letting him work the bar.